|

 This disease will also reduce the available food supply for the Red Squirrels, & the thinning will reduce the available food supply even further.
 It would seem sensible to put any further clearfelling plans on hold at least until it becomes clear how serious this problem is at Newborough, because the additional tree fatalities could make nonsense of any Forest Design Plan.

 opportunity for outdoor enjoyment in Wales and its inshore waters.
-They are acting as conservation advisors to the Forestry Commission.
+They were acting as conservation advisors to the Forestry Commission.

-Forestry Commission Wales (FCW) is the Government department responsible for forestry policy and looks after
+Forestry Commission Wales (FCW) was the Government department responsible for forestry policy and looks after

 the 320,000 acres (130,000 ha) of public forests owned by the Welsh

 Assembly Government.
-FCW manages Newborough Forest on behalf of the Welsh Assembly Government.
-FCW also has a responsibility to help manage the dune and saltmarsh SAC.
+FCW managed Newborough Forest on behalf of the Welsh Assembly Government.
+FCW also had a responsibility to help manage the dune and saltmarsh SAC.

 Who owns the Forest & the